 Interested in volunteering?
-Please sign up on our Facebook page or email us to be added to our mailing list to learn about upcoming banding opportunities.
+Please sign up here to be added to our mailing list to learn about upcoming banding opportunities.

 Volunteering can be rewarding both for your own personal edification, but can also help serve the community in which you live.
 Volunteering for a conservation organization, like the Louisiana Bird Observatory (a program of the Baton Rouge Audubon Society, a 501c3 non-profit organization), can help all of us learn more about the natural community around us, as well as learn skills in bird identification, the scientific process, and the technical aspects of banding birds and running a bird banding station.
 Direct benefits that you may receive as a volunteer include resume building, networking with professionals in the scientific and conservation fields, developing references for employment, and benefiting from tax incentives.